kwiniarski/apsi/docs/test.md

 Spiral tests are written in CoffeScript for better readibility.
 You should have it installed with `npm install -g coffee-script`.

-To test routng system you should have MySQL database running with `test_surf` database already created.
+To test routng system you should have MySQL database running with `test_spiral` database already created.
 Tests are using enviroment variable `USER` to log in.
 This user account should:

 * be stored without any password